ClodaghMurphy/Assignment/README.md

 ##References
-The references used also appear as hyperlinks in the comments of the individual solutions.<br>
+The references used also appear in the comments of the individual solutions.<br>

 "The Coder’s Apprentice" by Peter Spronck<br>
 "How to Think Like a Computer Scientist" by Allen Downey<br>